farhankhalidkayani/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify Clone using html, css and Bootstrap
+Spotify Clone using html and css.